-You may install 4 GB, 8 GB, 16 GB, and 32 GB RDIMMs or 32 GB and 64 GB LR-DIMMs into the DIMM sockets using the memory configurations in this section.
+You may install 4 GB, 8 GB, 16 GB, and 32 GB RDIMMs or 32 GB, 64 GB LR-DIMMs and NVDIMM into the DIMM sockets using the memory configurations in this section.

-- Refer to ASUS Server AVL for the updated list of compatible DIMMs. - When installing DIMMs, always start from slot A1 (CPU1) and E1 (CPU2). - Always install DIMMs with the same CAS latency.
+Refer to ASUS Server AVL for the updated list of compatible DIMMs.

+- When installing only one DIMM in a single CPU configuration, install the DIMM on either A1 or B1. - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.